 HIO is part of the University’s Central Administration and offers services to international students and scholars at Harvard College, the graduate and professional schools, as well as the numerous research centers and affiliated teaching hospitals, to minimize the difficulties they may experience both upon arrival and later during their stay at Harvard.
 The

-HIO provides information on a wide range of topics, including immigration issues (work permits, travel), financial questions, social and cultural differences, and resources at Harvard and in the community.
-International students are given the opportunity to participate in Harvard's International Student Host Program, which connects them with Americans living in the Cambridge and Boston areas.
+HIO provides information on a wide range of topics, including immigration issues (work permits, travel), financial questions, adjustment to life in the United States (U.S.), and resources at Harvard and in the community.
+International graduate students are given the opportunity to participate in the HIO's Host Program for International Students, which connects them with local volunteer hosts living in the Cambridge and Boston areas.

 Since its inception, the HIO has acted as a liaison between international students and scholars and the U.S. government agencies that have jurisdiction over their stay here.
 Through the years, the HIO has played an increasingly important role in advocacy with government agencies and legislators on issues concerning international students and scholars.